peterwmwong/x-metal-harvest-gpu-binary/README.md

-This project harvests a simple Metal render pipeline and outputs reproduction directions and observations about trying to generate a JSON Pipeline Scripts using `metal-source`.
+This project harvests a simple Metal render pipeline and outputs error reproduction directions and observations about trying to generate a JSON Pipeline Scripts using `metal-source`.

 # Background